-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 What Is A Credit Utilization Ratio?

-What Is A Revolving Credit?
+What Is Revolving Credit?

-Typically, lenders and creditors like to see a credit utilization ratio of 30% or lower.
 However, keep in mind that “perfect” is subjective and ambiguous when it comes to personal finance and credit scores.
 Everyone’s personal finance needs are unique, so you should aim to find a credit utilization ratio that suits your financial situation.
-Also, your credit utilization ratio becomes more important when you’re applying for new loans or credit, it’s not entirely necessary to keep your credit utilization ratio at 30% all the time.

-How To Calculate Your Credit Utilization Ratio (Debt To Credit Ratio)?
+How To Calculate Your Credit Utilization Ratio?

-1. Find your current balance owed and credit limit.
-You can find this information on your most recent credit card statements.
+1. Find your current balance owed and credit limit – You can find this information on your most recent credit card statements.
 Alternatively, you can log into your bank account and obtain the most current information.
 If you can’t find this information, give your bank a call for assistance.

-2. Calculated Your Credit Utilization Ratio – The formula for credit utilization ratios is [current balance/credit limit].
-Divide the current balance owed by the credit limit.
+2. Plug these figures into the formula above – Divide the current balance owed by the credit limit.
 You can then multiply by 100 to get a percentage.

 Example 1: Single Credit Card Calculation

-Example 2 : Multiple Credit Card Calculation
+Example 2: Multiple Credit Card Calculation

 Let’s say that you have two credit cards, one has a balance of $800 and a limit of $1,000 and the other has a balance of $600 and a limit of $1,500.
 To calculate your ratio, follow these steps: